Cognigy/Documentation/docs/en/docs/ai/endpoints/cognigy-vg.md

 | Output Pitch  | Number | The baseline pitch for the contained text in percentage.
 Value range: -100 to 200.            |
 | Output Volume | Number | The volume for the contained text in percentage.
 Value range: 10 to 200.                      |

-!!! note
+#### Adapting Values for Your Chosen Speech Provider

 As with all Speech Provider settings, there are certain differences in the use of this feature.
-Please check your Speech Providers documentation first, to understand which values to add.
-An example would be the difference between **Microsoft Azure** and **Google**.
-For **Microsoft Azure** you will need to add how much **%** you would like to **add** or **reduce** from the default settings.
-Example value: Output Speed -20%.
-This would reduce 20% the default output speed of 100% and create a new output speed of 80%.
-To achieve the same with **Google** you would need to add the **final output speed in %**  into the Prosody Settings.
-Example value: Output Speed 80%.
-This already displays the new output speed, as for **Google** we are directly adding the final output speed into the settings.
+Refer to your Speech Provider's documentation first to understand which values to add.
+An example would be the difference between Microsoft Azure and Google.
+For Microsoft Azure, users need to specify the `%` by which they would like to increase or decrease from the default settings.
+For instance, an example value could be `Output Speed -20%`, indicating a `20%` reduction from the default output speed of `100%`, resulting in a new output speed of `80%`.
+To achieve the same effect with Google, users need to add the final output speed in `%` to the Prosody Settings.
+For example, `Output Speed 80%` directly displays the new output speed, as with Google, the final output speed is directly added to the settings.

 ## Call Events